Blokees Exhibits Multiple Products at Spielwarenmesse 2026

 News provided byBlokees

 SHANGHAI, Jan.
-28, 2026 /PRNewswire/ -- From January 27 to 31, Assembly Character Toys brand Blokees appeared at Spielwarenmesse 2026, exhibiting its expanding product ecosystem to a global players.
+29, 2026 /PRNewswire/ -- From January 27 to 31, Assembly Character Toys brand Blokees made its debut at Spielwarenmesse 2026, exhibiting its expanding product ecosystem to global players.
 At one of the world's leading international toy fairs, Blokees highlighted its commitment to delivering diverse and engaging products for players of different ages and interests.

+Ye Shanshan (Sam), Vice President of Brand Marketing at Blokees, attended the opening ceremony and extended a warm welcome to all influencers and guests in attendance.
+With years of extensive experience in marketing, Ye Shanshan (Sam) has been a key driver behind Blokees' global brand development initiatives.

 At the exhibition, Blokees presented its two major categories — Blokees Model Kits and Blokees Wheels — featuring more than 240 products across over 10 major product lines, including HERO5, HERO10, Champion, Legend, TERRAVENTURE, and DaaLaMode.